 - Bridger-Teton National Forest - Nearly 3.4 million acres large, this National Forest is located in Wyoming and holds the title for the third largest National Forest outside of Alaska.

-- Dinosaur National Monument - Slight detour from the route, it is located on the border of Colorado and Utah and is an excellent place for history lovers or dinosaur enthusiasts.
+- Dinosaur National Monument - A slight detour from the route, it is located on the border of Colorado and Utah and is an excellent place for history lovers or dinosaur enthusiasts.

 - Rocky Mountain Arsenal National Wildlife Refuge - A nearly 16,00-acre region located in Colorado, this wildlife refuge is home to several unique wildlife like Deers, Bison, Raptors, Prairie Dogs, and more.